angoto/HBV_Code/README.md

 # HBV_Code
 This repository was made to share some code that could be used to parse PubMed Central XML files to gather information about genetic mutations, particularly Hepatitis B Virus.

+1) Main Text: Directory where all the CSV files for figures/tables in the main text of the manuscript can be located.

+2) Notebooks: Directory where code and related files that was used for this project can be located.

-1) Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure used in the original clinical study.
+- Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure used in the original clinical study.

-2) clinical_data_hypothetical.csv: CSV file of the hypothetical clinical study dataframe created from 1).
+- clinical_data_hypothetical.csv: CSV file of the hypothetical clinical study dataframe created from 1).

-3) DrugBank_Vocabulary_HBV.ipynb: Jupyter Notebook used to generate drug vocabulary related to HBV from DrugBank.ca (https://www.drugbank.ca/) as an example.
+- DrugBank_Vocabulary_HBV.ipynb: Jupyter Notebook used to generate drug vocabulary related to HBV from DrugBank.ca (https://www.drugbank.ca/) as an example.

-4) HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in 3).
+- HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in 3).

-5) HBV_Mutations_Translation.ipynb: Jupyter Notebook that translates HBV-related genetic mutations obtained from the PubMed Central into a form identical to the clinical study (i.e. amino acid and nucleotide variants).
+- HBV_Mutations_Translation.ipynb: Jupyter Notebook that translates HBV-related genetic mutations obtained from the PubMed Central into a form identical to the clinical study (i.e. amino acid and nucleotide variants).

-6) XML_Parsing_PubMed_Central.ipynb: Jupyter Notebook that makes a note of the procedure that I have followed and the representative code that I have used in order to search for cooccurrence of drug and mutation in the same sentence from PubMed Central.
+- XML_Parsing_PubMed_Central.ipynb: Jupyter Notebook that makes a note of the procedure that I have followed and the representative code that I have used in order to search for cooccurrence of drug and mutation in the same sentence from PubMed Central.

-7) HBV_Supplementary_Information.pdf: Supplementary Information for this work.
+- HBV_Supplementary_Information.pdf: Supplementary Information for this work.

+3) SI: Directory where all the CSV files for figures/tables in the supplementary information of the manuscript can be located.